lukagajic1/1800_202610_DTC06/README.md

 ## Overview
 Guidebooking Vancouver is a client-side JavaScript web application that helps users discover and explore events in Vancouver.
 The app displays a list of local events, each with details such as name, location, type, and an image.
-Users can browse the list and add events to the itinerary for easy access later.
+Users can browse the list and add events to their itinerary for easy access later.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.